-Choosing someone to be a successor trustee of your trust is not always easy.
+Choosing someone to be a successor or backup trustee of your trust is not always easy.
 Trustees serve an important role—they are in charge of managing your assets and ensuring that your wishes are carried out.
 Successor trustees are also very important during times where you are incapacitated.
 Having successor trustees in place provides for a smooth and easy transition of control over your assets.
 This helps to ensure that your affairs continue to be managed responsibly when you are unable to do so yourself.

 If you are struggling to choose someone to serve as a successor trustee further down in the chain of command, review these five tips: